Help with bills in Riverside County.

 - Mortgage Relief and Foreclosure Services: The Community Action Partnership of Riverside County can direct homeowners to government mortgage assistance programs or to local not for profit HUD certified counseling agencies.
 Find details on Riverside housing counseling agencies.

 Several other services are provided by the non-profit.
-The Community Action Partnership of Riverside County is located at 2038 Iowa Ave., Riverside, CA 92507 (951) 955 – 4900.
+The Community Action Partnership of Riverside County is located at 2038 Iowa Ave., Riverside, CA 92507.
+Call (951) 955 – 4900.
 The organization is dedicated to helping the less fortunate and struggling in the community.
 More info on Community Action Agency in Riverside programs.

 Neighborhood Partnership Housing Services, Inc. helps with home repairs.
 They also coordinate home buying programs, assist with current home loans or mortgages, and in general address housing issues.
 Whether a senior or disabled person, or first time homebuyer in Riverside, resources are offered.